 Music therapist Barbara Dunn said that ‘songwriting is a way to give voice to the essence of who we are, to understand and express ourselves and, to some extent, our relationship to the community and world that surrounds us’.
 If we can get more young people engaging with their feelings and thoughts, and transforming them into a song with a message that is personal or universal, then maybe they’ll grow up to believe, as John Lennon once penned, ‘there’s nothing you can do that can’t be done, nothing you can sing that can’t be sung’.
 Everything is possible.

 Song Academy is dedicated to the wellbeing of young people and the future of music.
 Through our songwriting programmes and The Young Songwriter competition we enable young people to express themselves and be heard.
 From writing their first song to developing their first album, we nurture young writers, artists, musicians, producers & creative thinkers, empowering young people at a formative time of their life.

-For those young people who’d like some help developing their songwriting talents, we have an exciting programme of online songwriting workshops running in February Half-Term.
+For those young people who’d like some help developing their songwriting talents or writing their first song, we have an exciting programme of online songwriting workshops running this Half-Term & in the Summer holidays.
 Another opportunity we provide is an excellent song feedback service throughout the year.